 Ōkuma: The more I hear, the more uneasy I feel about how Japanese classes are conducted.

-The ideas born from the students, not the teacher's words, are the true outcome.
+The ideas generated by the students, not the teacher's words, are the true outcome.

 Morikuchi: When we talk about the "results" of what we're teaching in China now, it's not about what was said or the "lecture notes."
 What matters is the business ideas the students have created.